pikilon/script-tag/README.md

 # script-tag
-hacking a way to include components without any pain
+hacking a way to include components from a script tag no framework required